adreena/HomeWatch/README.md

 exeucturable somewhere in your path.
 Then, you can simply run the test in the command line (e.g.,  `phpunit tests/DummyTest.php`).

+# EXPERIMENTAL: r.js

+We can use [r.js] to optimize the ENTIRE web site -- basically, it merges and minifies a bunch of JavaScript and CSS.

+This would recreate the `www/` directory into a `build/` directory.

+It's kind of crazy, and I wouldn't recommend trying it right now, but it's all set up and pretty nifty.

 # Credits